How to Start a New Garden

 Once you have all of your supplies ready to go, it’s time to start digging out the grass.
 Here’s how start a new garden bed.

-- Layout the new bed with a hose or long extension cord.
+- Choose the location and layout the new bed with a hose or long extension cord.

 - Use the spade shovel to follow the outline of the new bed.
 Slice through the grass roots and dig out the grass until the outline is complete.

 - Remove all grass with wheelbarrow and replant or dispose.
-We replant what we can in other areas of the yard that are struggling to grow lawn.
+We replant what we can in other areas of the yard that are struggling to grow lawns.

 - Pitch or turn the soil over to aerate and loosen it up.
 It will be easier to dig and plant after.